AnonymerNiklasistanonym/RaspiForBeginners/README.md

+If you want to learn more shortcuts and commands (and believe us, there are so many) just search on the web.
+There are many sites (like our sources) that list cool commands and in the comments you will find more and more.
+The learning curve is very steep.

 *Source of many shortcuts and many that we didn't told about: [skorks](https://www.skorks.com/2009/09/bash-shortcuts-for-maximum-productivity/)*

-Source of many commands and many that we didn't told about: [tecmint](https://www.tecmint.com/useful-linux-commands-for-newbies/)
+*Source of many commands and many that we didn't told about: [tecmint](https://www.tecmint.com/useful-linux-commands-for-newbies/)*

 # 7. Program on it